CS341W-Admin/drive-thru/README.md

 ```
 6. At the end of your promise chain, include a `finally()` statement that calls the `resetUI()` function so that the system is ready to take the next order.
 7. Improve your code by using async/await. _NOTE: This will be discussed on Wednesday._

-8. Follow the instructions below for [Submitting Your Code via GitHub](#submitting-your-code-via-github).
+### Submitting Your Code
+Follow the instructions below for [Submitting Your Code via GitHub](#submitting-your-code-via-github).
 Upon submittal, the instructor will do the following:
 - Review your code and make any comments on your pull request
 - Merge the accepted code into the "main" branch of the remote repo on GitHub
 - Close the pull request